Psychology with Education Studies (BSc)

-This degree focuses on critically analysing the nature, purposes and complexities of psychology and education in a globalised world.
+A Psychology degree provides a scientific understanding of all aspects of human behaviour and of the research methods that underlie this understanding.
+Psychology with Education Studies (BSc) will also focus on critically analysing the nature, purposes and complexities of psychology and education in a globalised world.

-The first year follows the BSc Psychology core programme and an introduction to education studies through two Centre for Education Studies (CES) modules.
-Moving into the second year, we again bring two CES modules into the core Psychology offer.
-In your third year you can tailor the course to your interests, through a range of optional modules across both departments.
+The first year follows the BSc Psychology core programme and an introduction to Education Studies through two Centre for Education Studies (CES) modules.
+Moving into the second year, we again bring two CES modules into the Psychology offer.
+In your third year you can tailor the course to your interests through a range of optional modules across both departments.

 Lecture size will naturally vary.
 For the first and second year core modules you will be joined by all the students in your year.
-For lectures this can be the whole year group, up to 150, but seminar groups will be smaller, typically 30-40 students in the first year.
-For CES and optional modules across all years class sizes vary between 10 and 100 students per module.
+For lectures this can be the whole year group, up to 200, but seminar groups and practical classes will be smaller, typically 30-50 students in the first year.
+For CES and optional modules across all years, class sizes vary between 10 and 100 students per module.